 The inspector(s) should refer to the MRO Questionnaire (Attachment 3) of this IP.

+For utilities with multiple operating power reactor facility locations in the same NRC Region and that use the same MRO, the inspector(s) should consider if completing the Medical Review Officer Questionnaire is necessary when performing each site-specific inspection during the same inspection cycle (i.e., 1-year time period).
+A more targeted interview with the MRO may still be needed based on site-specific records review conducted by the inspector(s), as well as if follow-up actions were identified during a prior inspection conducted in the same year.

 Verify that an MRO review is performed on all positive, adulterated, substituted, dilute, and invalid specimen test results received from the HHS-certified laboratory.
 (10 CFR 26.185(a), (c), and (f) – (n))

-Note: The MRO may permit staff to review negative drug test results.
+Note: The MRO may permit MRO staff to review negative drug test results.
 (10 CFR 26.183(d)(2))

 Specific Guidance.